Quantcast

 How this Vermont designer changed her billing model to smooth out cash flow

-For a project in northern Vermont, the designer worked closely with the homeowners to create minimal yet elegant design that features locally sourced oak, slate and bluestone
+For a project in northern Vermont, the designer worked closely with the homeowners to create a minimal yet elegant design that features locally sourced oak, slate and bluestone

 Erica Allen